baecm/observer-docker/INSTALL.md

 Sometimes popup for entering your credentials could appear after VNC window, so don't miss it.

 Now build the images required to run sc-docker.
 Enter the docker directory and run `build_images.ps1`.
-Now you're setup to install scbw to manage the game containers.
+Now you're setup to install observer to manage the game containers.

 ### Python & pip